770 Accounts: Everything You Need to Know

 How Does a 770 Account Work?

-770 accounts can either be whole life insurance, or some type of universal insurance.
+770 accounts can either be whole life insurance or some type of universal insurance.
+Each functions differently with unique advantages.

 770 Account as Whole Life Insurance

-A 770 account which is a whole life policy will build cash value as the premiums are paid.
-If the policy is well designed, the cash value will grow, over time, to be more than has ever been paid in premium.
+A 770 account structured as a whole life policy builds cash value as premiums are paid.
+With a well-designed policy, the cash value grows over time to exceed the total amount paid in premiums.
 The policy owner can borrow the cash value at any time without paying taxes on the growth.

-If the 770 account is with a mutual insurance company, it is called a participating policy and is eligible to receive dividends.
-Dividends are not guaranteed, so it isn’t wise to count on them.
-Still, it is always nice to share in the profits of a company.
+If the 770 account is with a mutual insurance company, it’s called a participating policy and is eligible to receive dividends.
+While dividends aren’t guaranteed, they allow policyholders to share in the company’s profits.

 770 Account as Universal Life Insurance

-A 770 account which is a universal policy, whether plain universal, variable universal, or indexed universal, also experiences tax free growth.
+A 770 account structured as a universal policy—whether plain universal, variable universal, or indexed universal—also experiences tax-free growth.

-A review of any universal policy usually reveals the guaranteed cash value and death benefit decreasing, with the policy lapsing when the insured gets older, unless the owner can pay a rapidly increasing premium.
+A review of any universal policy usually reveals the guaranteed cash value and death benefit decreasing, with the policy potentially lapsing when the insured gets older unless the owner can pay a rapidly increasing premium.

-Universal policies generate profit for the insurance company, but their design flaws make them unsuitable for consumers, even when designed as a 770 account in compliance with Section 7702.
+Universal policies generate profit for insurance companies, but their design flaws make them unsuitable for most consumers, even when designed as a 770 account in compliance with Section 7702.

 What is the Difference Between a 770 Account and a 401K?

-Money contributed to a 401k plan is tax deferred.
-While this is nice short term, you’ll have to pay taxes when you access the money later.
-As the tax rate tends to rise over the years, and deductions decrease as you approach retirement age, it is likely you’ll pay more in taxes by deferring them, than you would by paying them immediately.
+Money contributed to a 401k plan is tax-deferred.
+While this provides short-term tax relief, you’ll pay taxes when accessing the money later.
+As tax rates tend to rise over the years and deductions decrease as you approach retirement age, you may pay more in taxes by deferring them than by paying them immediately.

 Accessing money within a 401k can be difficult and expensive.
-Some plans may allow you to borrow money, but you must be careful to pay back both the loan, and interest, according to the terms or it could be considered a distribution.
-Some plans may require you to fully pay off the loan if you leave your job.
+Some plans allow borrowing, but you must carefully repay the loan and interest according to the terms, or it could be considered a distribution.
+Some plans require full loan repayment if you leave your job.

-You may also have to pay a 10% penalty on the loan unless you are age 59 1/2 or meet a qualifying exception.
+You may also face a 10% penalty on loans or withdrawals unless you are age 59½ or meet a qualifying exception.
+After age 72, withdrawals from a 401k are mandatory.

 Understanding the Infinite Banking Concept pdf ebook Understanding the Infinite Banking Concept and How It Works In Our Modern Environment 31-page eBook from McFie Insurance Order here>

-401ks are tied to the market, and while they can grow slowly over the years, a poorly performing market, or a market correction, can quickly wipe out much of the value.
-Starting over financially is never fun, especially when nearing, or in, retirement.
+401ks are tied to the market.
+While they can grow over the years, poor market performance or corrections can quickly wipe out much of the value.
+Starting over financially is never pleasant, especially when nearing or in retirement.

 Borrowing from a 770 Account